AB 446 (Ward D) Surveillance pricing.

 of the total number of packaged consumer commodities offered for sale, subject to specified

 exemptions.
-This bill would, subject to certain exceptions, prohibit a person from engaging in
+This bill would, subject to certain exceptions, prohibit a grocery establishment, as defined,

-surveillance pricing.
-The bill would define “surveillance pricing” to mean offering or setting a customized
+from engaging in surveillance pricing.
+The bill would define “surveillance pricing” to mean offering or